About the Council

 Finances - a financial plan that supports the long-term provision of quality services and fiscal health with a tax burden that is favorable to similar communities.

-Councillor Job Description
+Councilor Job Description

-Position: Councillor
+Position: Councilor

 Time commitment: Meetings, preparation, & consultations (30 days per year)*

-(The time on committees and task groups is in 2 to 3 hour blocks of time)
+(The time on committees and task groups is in 2 to 3-hour blocks of time)

 General Duties: Every member of the Council is expected to do the following: